-- For healthy adults, replicating, non-replicating or minimally replicating vaccines are recommended. - For individuals for whom replicating or minimally replicating vaccine is contraindicated (i.e., pregnant and breastfeeding women; severe immune deficiency; PLHIV with CD4 cell count of <200 cells μl; patients using immunosuppression therapies or atopic dermatitis), the non-replicating should be used. - For children, where consideration is given to vaccination for PEPV, non-replicating or minimally replicating vaccines should be used. - Older adults (>50 years), vaccinated against smallpox vaccines in the context of global smallpox eradication (before 1980), and who are eligible for PPV or PEPV, should be vaccinated irrespective of previous smallpox vaccination and/or visible smallpox scar.
+- For healthy adults: replicating, non-replicating or minimally replicating vaccines are recommended. - For individuals for whom replicating or minimally replicating vaccine is contraindicated: the non-replicating should be used. - These individuals include pregnant and breastfeeding women; severe immune deficiency; PLHIV with CD4 cell count of <200 cells μl; patients using immunosuppression therapies - For children: where consideration is given to vaccination for PEPV, non-replicating or minimally replicating vaccines should be used. - Older adults (>50 years), vaccinated against smallpox vaccines in the context of global smallpox eradication (before 1980), and who are eligible for PPV or PEPV, should be vaccinated irrespective of previous smallpox vaccination and/or visible smallpox scar.